MrcSnm/D-Lang-on-Android/README.md

 };
 ```
 - In the line of `-gcc=` you should put your Android NDK, mine was on that folder, but what you should search for is `toolchains/llvm/prebuilt/linux-x86_64/bin/aarch64-linux-android21-clang`

+> If you're compiling for Windows, your path will probably be something like
+>`"-gcc=C:/Users/Hipreme/AppData/Local/Android/Sdk/ndk/21.3.6528147/toolchains/llvm/prebuilt/windows-x86_64/bin/aarch64-linux-android21-clang.cmd"`

 After that, download a sample d program from the official wiki:
 ```sh